 Hearing aid compatibility

 Some hearing aid users may detect interference in the form of a buzzing, humming, or whining noise when using a wireless phone.
-The amount of interference experienced may vary due to immunity level differences of hearing aids.
+The amount of interference experienced may vary due to differences in immunity levels of hearing aids.

-A rating system (M1 through M4 for microphone or T1 through T4 for telecoil) is used to assist consumers with identifying handsets designed to be compatible with hearing aids.
-FCC rules require labeling of phones that receive a rating of 3 or 4, which are deemed to be hearing aid compatible.
+A rating system (M1 through M4 for microphone and T1 through T4 for telecoil) is used to assist consumers with identifying handsets designed to be compatible with hearing aids.
+Federal Communications Commission (FCC) rules require the labeling of phones that receive a rating of 3 or 4, which are deemed to be hearing aid compatible.
 Phones that receive a rating of 3 or 4 usually cause the least amount of interference.
 Typically, the higher the M or T rating assigned to a phone, the less interference.